GMT + 1 hour

 Italy’s capital is rich in culture and offers 3000 years of history in its vast number of monuments, fountains and buildings.
 When in Rome, do as the Romans do and stroll the many piazzas, often described as immense open-air museums for their colossal feats of architecture, each one telling a unique story.

-Rome is a beautiful city for indulging in delectable cuisine, enjoying cafe culture and for people watching.
-There is arguably more to see in Rome than any other city in the world, with awe inspiring relics and ruins packed into this elegant metropolis.
-Rome is a sophisticated mixture of medieval and ancient history, baroque architecture, Italian art and modern, designer boutiques and restaurants.
+Rome is a beautiful city for indulging in delectable cuisine, enjoying café culture and for people-watching.
+There is arguably more to see in Rome than any other city in the world, with awe-inspiring relics and ruins packed into this elegant metropolis.
+Rome is a sophisticated mixture of medieval and ancient history, Baroque architecture, Italian art and modern, designer boutiques and restaurants.
 One visit is never enough.

 Best time to visit Rome

 • It is always a good time to visit the historical cities of Italy.
 During spring and summer you can dine al fresco in charming piazzas and stroll leisurely around the many gardens

 • In autumn and winter you can stay cosy and warm in romantic hotels